augustovictor/node-design-patterns-book-lab/README.md

 - Remote objects: A proxy can take an object that is located remotely, and make it appear local

+Approaches:
+- Object Composition: Composition is a technique whereby an object is combined with another object for the purpose of extending or using its functionality.
+- Object Augmentation: Object augmentation (or monkey patching) consists of modifying the subject directly by replacing a method with its proxied implementation.

 ---

 #### Observer